196 East Commerce Street

 Bridgeton, NJ 08302

 At Helmer, Conley & Kasselman, we take traffic tickets seriously.
 That’s not because we believe these cases are on par with serious offenses, but because we know that these “minor” offenses can lead to major headaches and costs if handled incorrectly.
-No matter the offense, it's always best to consult with a New Jersey traffic ticket law firm if your driving privileges are threatened.
+No matter the offense, it's always best to consult with a New Jersey traffic defense law firm if your driving privileges are threatened.

 Convictions for traffic offenses also usually result in the addition of points to your driving history.
 If you accumulate 12 points or more on your driving record, regardless of the time period in which you accumulate them, your license will likely be suspended.
 If you accrue too many points in a given period, you could be assessed substantial surcharges as well.
 For example, if you receive six points or more within a three-year period, you will need to pay a surcharge annually for three years in addition to court fees and other penalties.
 Thus, no matter the ticket, it's always best to consult with a New Jersey traffic ticket lawyer.

 Also, points almost always increase your car insurance premiums.
 According to Insurance.com, the average increases in car insurance premiums resulting from common traffic violations are:

 Typically, insurance companies will increase drivers’ rates when their policies are up for renewal; and, at a minimum, a ticket is likely to increase your insurance rates for three years.
 For an offense like reckless driving, this means thousands of dollars on top of the fines and other court-imposed penalties imposed for your traffic violation.
-Thus, a New Jersey traffic ticket law firm is more valuable investment than people realize.
+Thus, a New Jersey traffic defense law firm is more valuable investment than people realize.

 Common New Jersey violations and the points that will be added to your driving record include: